viralpandey/custom-elements/README.md

 10. Browser
 -----------
 Compatible with all modern browsers and tested with BrowserStack for both desktop and mobile.
+A/B Testing done with optimizely.
+Screenshots are generated with PlaceIt by Breezi.